vineetbansal/NPS-generation/snakemake/README.md

 the number of independent seeds against which to run the models etc.

-The following dependency graph illustrates the particular instances of the steps that would be run, when running the workflow for 3 folds and 2 seeds (This is the starter configuration provided in the file `config_fast.json`).
+The following dependency graph illustrates the particular instances of the steps that would be run, when running the workflow for 2 folds, 2 training seeds, and 2 sampling seeds (This is the starter configuration provided in the file `config_fast.json`).

 ![DAG](dag.png "DAG")